 TIP - Caulking around tubs, showers, sinks, etc. is an item that should be on every homeowner's "list of things to do" for routine and regular property maintenance.
 A silicone base (our favorite) caulking material should be used to seal the gaps and penetrations after removing the existing caulk and properly preparing the surface(s).
 The purpose of this is to prevent moisture from entering and damaging the underlying materials.

-Tub
+Tub-Shower

-The tub and its components are functional.
+The tub/shower is functional.